SPARRING

 • 2 Points (Waza-ari): Kick to the body.

-• 3 Points (Ippon): Kick to the head or scoring with a takedown followed by a technique.
+• 3 Points (Ippon): Kick to the head or a takedown followed by a scoring technique.

 Match Duration

-• Matches typically last 2-3 minutes, depending on the age and rank division.
+• Matches typically last 2 to 3 minutes, depending on the age and rank division.

-• In the case of a tie, an additional 1-minute extension may be applied.
+• In the case of a tie, a 1-minute extension may be applied.

 Penalties